trommler/car-simulator/HACKME.md

 ```
 **OR**

-* Build the package by our own:
+* Build the package by your own:

     1. Clone the following repository with: `git clone https://github.com/linux-can/can-utils.git`
     2. Enter the directory via bash and run the following commands: